LAW OF ECONOMY AND REGULATED SECTORS

 - Learning ability:

-the student must be able to deepen their knowledge on bibliographic references relevant and relevant to the field under study.
+the student must be able to deepen their knowledge of relevant and relevant bibliographic references for the field being studied.
 In particular, the student must be able to understand the current economic context in the light of the legislative interventions adopted at national and European level.

 It is useful for students to have basic knowledge of private law, commercial law and public law.